Medically reviewed by Drugs.com. Last updated on Jun 16, 2023.

 For patients with normal baseline creatinine, increase of 0.5 mg/dL

 For patients with abnormal baseline creatinine, increase of 1.0 mg/dL

 In the clinical studies, Zometa treatment was resumed only when the creatinine returned to within 10% of the baseline value.
 Zometa should be reinitiated at the same dose as that prior to treatment interruption.

-Patients should also be administered an oral calcium supplement of 500 mg and a multiple vitamin containing 400 IU of Vitamin D daily.
+Patients should also be administered an oral calcium supplement of 500 mg and a multiple vitamin containing 400 international units of vitamin D daily.

 2.3 Preparation of Solution

-The withdrawn concentrate must be diluted in 100 mL of sterile 0.9% Sodium Chloride, USP, or 5% Dextrose Injection, USP.
+The withdrawn Zometa (4mg/5 mL) solution must be diluted in 100 mL of sterile 0.9% Sodium Chloride, USP, or 5% Dextrose Injection, USP.

 2.4 Method of Administration

 Due to the risk of clinically significant deterioration in renal function, which may progress to renal failure, single doses of Zometa should not exceed 4 mg and the duration of infusion should be no less than 15 minutes [see Warnings and Precautions (5.3)].
 In the trials and in postmarketing experience, renal deterioration, progression to renal failure and dialysis, have occurred in patients, including those treated with the approved dose of 4 mg infused over 15 minutes.
 There have been instances of this occurring after the initial Zometa dose.

 - Patient tips